bensig/benobi-one-src/content/resources.md

 +++
-title = "Resources"
-slug = "resources"
-thumbnail = "images/benobi-one.png"
+title = "Web resources and great projects" slug = "resources" thumbnail = "images/benobi-one.png"
 description = "resources"
 +++

-# Web resources and great projects.

 This is a list of resources that I find useful / interesting.